Connected Giving

 There’s a way to keep donors year after year.

-Donor retention continues to decline, creating a continual donor acquisition treadmill for organisations.
+Donor retention continues to decline, creating a continual donor acquisition treadmill for organizations.
 But you can create a thoughtful, transparent experience that encourages opportunities for second and third gifts, dramatically improving retention and trust.

 Cultivate lasting donor relationships